Dorothy Parker: In popular culture

 Parker inspired a number of fictional characters in several plays of her day.
 These included "Lily Malone" in Philip Barry's Hotel Universe (1932), "Mary Hilliard" (played by Ruth Gordon) in George Oppenheimer's Here Today (1932), "Paula Wharton" in Gordon's 1944 play Over Twenty-one (directed by George S. Kaufman), and "Julia Glenn" in the Kaufman–Moss Hart collaboration Merrily We Roll Along (1934).
 Kaufman's representation of her in Merrily We Roll Along led Parker, once his Round Table compatriot, to despise him.
 She also was portrayed as "Daisy Lester" in Charles Brackett's 1934 novel Entirely Surrounded.
 She is mentioned in the original introductory lyrics in Cole Porter's song "Just One of Those Things" from the 1935 Broadway musical Jubilee, which have been retained in the standard interpretation of the song as part of the Great American Songbook.

-Prince released "The Ballad of Dorothy Parker" in 1987; it was the first song recorded in his Chanhassen, Minnesota studio home.
-Those closest to him at the time suggest the association between the poet and the waitress by the same name in the song is a coincidence, but Dorothy Parker died on Prince's 9th birthday and chances are this brought her to his attention prior to writing the song.
+Additionally, she was mentioned in the title and lyrics of Prince's song "The Ballad Of Dorothy Parker" on his 1987 album Sign o' The Times.